glpi-project/docdev/source/devapi/database/dbiterator.rst

 * without having to write SQL
 * without having to quote table and field name
+* without having to escape values to prevent SQL injections
 * without having to take care of freeing resources
 * iterable
 * countable